 - 3.1 Using the CIPFA self-assessment tool, a self-assessment was conducted by Internal Audit in January 2023 against the CIPFA guidance (Appendix 2).
-The overall conclusion from this is that there is partial compliance with the CIPFA guidance with moderate improvement required. - 3.3 One of the outcomes from the initial self-assessment review conducted was to propose that the A&G Committee's terms of reference be updated to those suggested by CIPFA for local authorities (see Appendix 1 for the suggested revised terms of reference). - 3.4 Whilst it is noted that, generally, the current committee terms of reference address the core areas identified in CIPFA's Position Statement, they would benefit from some updating to reflect increased emphasis in some areas and also the inclusion of some additional areas. - 3.5 Areas for possible increased emphasis include organisational risk profile, value for money and an oversight role on fraud and anti-corruption and a broadened reference to internal controls beyond consideration annually as part of the Annual Governance Statement (AGS) and financial management beyond focusing on the financial statements. - 3.6 Possible areas for specific inclusion in the terms of reference include review of governance and assurance arrangements for significant partnerships/collaborations, considering the assurance framework and whether it adequately addresses the Council's risks and priorities, detailing that both the Chief Auditor and External Audit have unrestricted access to the committee chair and an opportunity to meet privately with the committee and also a number of areas relating to internal audit, including approval of their charter, confirming their independence, inquiring about scope limitations on their work, reviewing and approving any safeguards to limit impairments for any additional roles taken on by the Chief Auditor and receiving their external quality assessment report. - 3.7 It should be noted that whilst various areas are either not detailed or not specifically detailed within the current terms of reference, this does not necessarily mean that they are not already undertaken by the committee (for example A&G Committee annually reviews and approves the internal audit charter and internal and external audit has the opportunity to meet privately with the committee and its chair).
+The overall conclusion from this is that there is partial compliance with the CIPFA guidance with moderate improvement required. - 3.3 One of the outcomes from the initial self-assessment review conducted was to propose that the A&G Committee's terms of reference be updated to those suggested by CIPFA for local authorities (see Appendix 1 for the suggested revised terms of reference).
+Policy Committee has subsequently endorsed that a recommendation be made to October's Council meeting for these to be formally approved and adopted. - 3.4 Whilst it is noted that, generally, the current committee terms of reference address the core areas identified in CIPFA's Position Statement, they would benefit from some updating to reflect increased emphasis in some areas and also the inclusion of some additional areas. - 3.5 Areas for increased emphasis include organisational risk profile, value for money and an oversight role on fraud and anti-corruption and a broadened reference to internal controls beyond consideration annually as part of the Annual Governance Statement (AGS) and financial management beyond focusing on the financial statements. - 3.6 Areas for specific inclusion in the terms of reference include review of governance and assurance arrangements for significant partnerships/collaborations, considering the assurance framework and whether it adequately addresses the Council's risks and priorities, detailing that both the Chief Auditor and External Audit have unrestricted access to the committee chair and an opportunity to meet privately with the committee and also a number of areas relating to internal audit, including approval of their charter, confirming their independence, inquiring about scope limitations on their work, reviewing and approving any safeguards to limit impairments for any additional roles taken on by the Chief Auditor and receiving their external quality assessment report. - 3.7 It should be noted that whilst various areas are either not detailed or not specifically detailed within the current terms of reference, this does not necessarily mean that they are not already undertaken by the committee (for example A&G Committee annually reviews and approves the internal audit charter and internal and external audit has the opportunity to meet privately with the committee and its chair).